 The National Liver Offering Scheme was introduced by NHS Blood and Transplant (NHSBT) in March 2018.
 It is a way of matching donor livers to patients on the liver transplant waiting list on a national basis rather by region.
 The scheme also introduces a new scoring system called the Transplant Benefit Score (TBS).
-See our Frequently Asked Questions page for more information.
+Find out more here: https://britishlivertrust.org.uk/new-system-liver-transplant/

 Please visit the support section of our website for information on Support groups in your area or visit our Useful Links section for other organisations who may be able to offer information and support.